Italy tax twists throw luxury market in disarray

 “People do not want to be screened.
 They are annoyed by these requirements and go spend money abroad where no one is getting on their back: in France, Germany, Switzerland,” said Licia Mattioli, the head of the Italian goldsmiths’ federation Federorafi.

-Just an hour’s drive from Milan takes big spenders to Switzerland, where there are no limits on cash payments and non-residents can claim back an 8-percent value-added tax (VAT) on leaving the country.
+Just an hour’s drive from Milan takes big spenders to Switzerland, where there are no limits on cash payments and non-residents can claim back an 8-percent value-added tax VAT.L on leaving the country.

 To win back these customers, luxury goods makers will have to work hard and pamper clients ever more, said Christian Kurtzke, chief executive of German luxury goods maker Meissen, which plans to open its first European flagship store in Milan in May.